rancher/rancher-docs/docs/reference-guides/user-settings/manage-cloud-credentials.md

 - [During creation of a node template](../../pages-for-subheaders/use-new-nodes-in-an-infra-provider.md#node-templates) for a cluster.
 - In the **User Settings**

-Cloud credentials are permanently bound to their creator's user profile.
+Cloud credentials are bound to their creator's user profile.
 They **cannot** be shared between non-admin users.
 However, admins are able to view and manage the cloud credentials of other users.

 ## Creating a Cloud Credential from User Settings